krenalis/krenalis/doc/src/developers/file.md

 ### Constructor

-The second argument supplied to the `chichi.RegisterFile` function is the function utilized for creating a connector instance:
+The second argument supplied to the `RegisterFile` function is the function utilized for creating a connector instance:

 ```go
 func New(conf *chichi.FileConfig) (*CSV, error)